 This setup has sliced green onion.
 I’ve also done hot sauce and homemade everything seasoning (not together).
 But sometimes just salt and pepper are all you need in life!

-If you just need every meal served on a lovely piece of toast, try this smoked salmon tartine, this spicy avocado toast, a tuna tartare tartine for two, some ricotta and zucchini toast, or this ceviche avocado toast!
+If you just need every meal served on a lovely piece of toast, try this smoked salmon tartine, this roasted red pepper & herbed goat cheese toast, a tuna tartare tartine for two, some ricotta and zucchini toast, or this roasted mushroom and burrata toast!
 One loaf of bread and you’re set for the week on meals!